-- 3.186 Overall for water quality within Bassetlaw none of the watercourses are currently achieving 'good ecological status' or 'good ecological potential' under the Water Framework Directive (WFD).
+- (WFD).
 The River Ryton currently has high levels of nitrates and phosphates which need to be monitored as it is currently rated poor under the WFD for phosphates, and moderate ecological status.
-Without appropriate monitoring and mitigation, this may become worse in the future. - 3.187 Increase in population and housing in and around the Central area will likely result in more vehicles, which may present problems of congestion, especially during peak times.
+Without appropriate monitoring and mitigation, this may become worse in the future. - 3.189 Increase in population and housing in and around the Central area will likely result in more vehicles, which may present problems of congestion, especially during peak times.
 An increase in vehicular traffic may also impact on the air quality within the DPD which already contains hot-spots which are already close to legal limits.
-The DPD must ensure that all new development is supported by appropriate infrastructure to mitigate any adverse impacts on the town's infrastructure. - 3.188 It is reasonable to assume that the majority of the heritage assets located in Worksop centre would be protected without the DPD (since works to them invariably require consent).
+The DPD must ensure that all new development is supported by appropriate infrastructure to mitigate any adverse impacts on the town's infrastructure. - 3.190 It is reasonable to assume that the majority of the heritage assets located in Worksop centre would be protected without the DPD (since works to them invariably require consent).
 However, elements which contribute to their significance could be harmed through inappropriate development in their vicinity.
-Opportunities to enhance assets may also be missed. - 3.189 As the population of the district and Worksop is expected to increase, waste generation is expected to commensurate with this increase as well.
+Opportunities to enhance assets may also be missed. - 3.191 As the population of the district and Worksop is expected to increase, waste generation is expected to commensurate with this increase as well.
 This could place pressure on existing waste management facilities.
 However, it is envisaged that recycling/reuse rates would increase.

-Economic
+Economic Trends

-- 3.190 It will be important for Worksop Central area to safeguard and enhance its town centre offer, as failure to attract indigenous and inward investment may result in a weakening of the local economy in Worksop. - 3.191 The DPD area contains some of the most deprived communities in the District, with the population increases expected, economic growth and concentrated regeneration efforts will be essential to facilitate new employment opportunities.
-A lack of economic growth is likely to be felt most within these deprived areas, where wages and average household income is low. - 3.192 There is a need for the economy to diversity into higher value sectors such as creative and digital, low carbon and green energy, healthcare and technological sectors as failure to do so may result in continuing low average wage levels and low skilled jobs.
+- 3.192 It will be important for Worksop Central area to safeguard and enhance its town centre offer, as failure to attract indigenous and inward investment may result in a weakening of the local economy in Worksop. - 3.193 The DPD area contains some of the most deprived communities in the District, with the population increases expected, economic growth and concentrated regeneration efforts will be essential to facilitate new employment opportunities.
+A lack of economic growth is likely to be felt most within these deprived areas, where wages and average household income is low. - 3.194 There is a need for the economy to diversity into higher value sectors such as creative and digital, low carbon and green energy, healthcare and technological sectors as failure to do so may result in continuing low average wage levels and low skilled jobs.